GeekyShiva/Talks-and-Workshops/README.md

 - Rajasthan Technical University, Faculty Development Workshop 2019, Udaipur Rajasthan : [RTU](http://www.rtu.ac.in/RTU/)

 - Amalitech GmBH, Germany and Ghana, Fireside Chat with Gordon and Shivang on Product LifeCycle and Design for Testing {Year 2020} : [AmaliTech Recording](https://youtu.be/g9ca-u-aHe4)

+- College of Engineering and Technology, Bhubaneswar, HacktoberFest Opening Event, Talk on Open Source and AR/VR {Year 2020}: